open-orphanage-in-jesus-name/wordpress-open-orphanage-aleluya/readme.txt

 == Changelog ==

+= 0.1.20190604a =
+* Praise Jesus, a supporter can now choose a child, and become a sponsor to that child within the website if a plan code has been set.
+Sponsorship can also be cancelled.

 = 0.1.20190603 =
 * Hallelujah, First version on wordpress.com

 == Upgrade Notice ==

+= 0.1.20190604a =
+No changes required

 = 0.1.20190603 =
 First wordpress.com version, no upgrade path.